codr4life/snabl/README.md

 ### Features
 The following is a list of what could be considered defining features.

+#### Multiple Dispatch
+Snabl supports dispatching functions on multiple arguments.
+Each function name may have multiple implementations, as long as they have the same number of arguments with different types.

+#### Gradual Types
+Snabl allows but doesn't require specifying types of function arguments and variables.

 #### Mixfix
 Snabl allows reordering functions/operators and arguments within expressions.
 Expressions may be further divided using ```,``` which evaluates the rest of the expression separately, or enclosed in ```()``` which evaluates the enclosed expression and pushes the result.